Morph-777/ModBridge/README.md

 ## Instructions

-Please read these Instructions, and also the instructions inside ModBridge.ini
+***Please read these Instructions, and also the instructions inside ModBridge.ini
+And check out the Examples below, they might help getting it to work with your game/mod.***

-> ⚠️ Disable Steam Cloud saves for chosen games, im not sure if it will put different save files in there
+> ⚠️ Disable Steam Cloud saves for chosen games, im not sure if it will confuse different save files

 1. Compile your own EXE file or use the release version of ModBridge.exe
 2. Get ModBridge.ini from this Github